How To Use Whole Life Insurance As A Bank?

 There are several advantages to using whole life insurance as a bank.
 Firstly, the loan or withdrawal is tax-free and does not require a credit check.
 Additionally, the interest rate on a policy loan is generally lower than that of a traditional bank loan.

-Read More: How To Cancel Whole Life Insurance Policy?
+Read More: What Is A Graded Whole Life Insurance Policy?

 Furthermore, the cash value of the policy continues to grow even while you have a policy loan outstanding, which means you can continue to build wealth while accessing the funds you need.